cover-me/repository/qt/qtlab scan scripts/readme.md

 g = get_set()
-''' if you need to add processed data ''' def get_by(arg_dict,val):
+''' if you need to add processed data '''
+# We also want to log the original By
+def get_by(arg_dict,val):
     instr = qt.instruments.get('magnetY')
     para = instr.get_parameters()['field']